polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ![Log item result](https://servergardens.files.wordpress.com/2020/09/echo-log-item.png)

-As you can see, we were able to successfully transform the entire lambda object, as it was being executed, into a string - For the to store this string into our log.
-And as we did, we could clearly see the **[.arguments]** collection, that wasn't a part of our original Hyperlambda, but rather dynamically injected into the lambda object as arguments, after it had been parsed by the Hyperlambda parser.
+As you can see, we were able to successfully transform the entire lambda object into a string, as it was being executed - For then to put this string into our log.
+And as we did, we could clearly see the **[.arguments]** collection, that wasn't a part of our original Hyperlambda, but rather dynamically injected into the lambda object as arguments.
 You can of course pass in any JSON object you wish to this endpoint, try the following JSON as your payload to understand how JSON is transformed into a lambda object during invocation.

 ```json
 {